nipeshkc7/beating-bookies/README.md

 # Required environment variables

-Recommended you have a .env file inside the server folder with the following variables:
+Recommended you have a .env file inside the root folder with the following variables:
 ```
 GOOGLE_CLIENT_ID=
 GOOGLE_CLIENT_SECRET=